PrakharTripathi1234/project/README.md

-this is a custom made dashboard making with the dashboard using html css and javacript
+this is a custom made dashboard making with some components using html css and javacript